The 16th Annual March to Abolish the Death Penalty will be held in Austin on Saturday October 24, 2015.

 Although his resentment towards the system is subsiding, Derrick continues to express anger about how the 17 years he spent on death row impacted his life and the lives of his family members.
 At the time of sentencing, he was incredibly troubled because of his unjust imprisonment.
 “I was very angry, furious and distraught. . . all the emotions that stir up anguish.
 It made me feel it was over for me.
 Not only did that sentence affect me, it was the demise of my mother and father.”

 Derrick expresses daily gratitude for his release.
 “In the 21 years I experienced ‘dead man walking’ I never had anything to smile about,” he says, “but on that day, I felt the smile come from within my heart.
 The sun shone down on me that day.”

 The annual march is organized by several Texas and national anti-death penalty organizations, including Texas Moratorium Network, the Austin chapter of the Campaign to End the Death Penalty, the Texas Death Penalty Abolition Movement, Texas Students Against the Death Penalty, Texas Death Penalty Education and Resource Center, Kids Against the Death Penalty, the Texas Civil Rights Project, Amnesty International at the University of Texas, S.H.A.P.E Community Center, the Journey of Hope ... from Violence to Healing, and Witness to Innocence.

 Texas has executed more than 500 people since 1982.
-More than 250 people have been executed since Rick Perry became governor.
+More than 250 people were executed under former Governor Rick Perry.